You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 14- Neil Armstrong

-Neil Armstrong was born in Wapakoneta, Ohio in 1930, and went on to become not only one of the most famous Ohioans, but one of the most famous men in the world.
+Neil Armstrong was born in Wapakoneta, Ohio in 1930, and went on to become not only one of the most famous people in the USA but one of the most famous men in the world.

 Neil Armstrong began to take flying lessons at the age of 15, before heading to Perdue University to undertake a degree in Aeronautical Engineering.